Skip to content

 Program Highlights

-• GW grads have a 100% overall pass rate in 2022 for the ASCP MLS board of certification exam vs. the national average of 69.14%***
+• 93% Five year pass rate for GW grads in the ASCP MLS board of certification exam

 Curriculum